SportBeep.com

 Related news

-The Americans advanced to Tuesday’s championship match, where they will face Monday’s semi-final winner between unbeaten Italy and upstart Venezuela, which dethroned defending champion Japan in the quarter-finals.
+The Americans advanced to Tuesday’s championship match, where they will face the winner of Monday’s semi-final between unbeaten Italy and upstart Venezuela, which dethroned defending champion Japan in the quarter-finals.
 “Just continue to be relentless, continue to do what we’ve been doing so well,” Anthony said of the US strategy for the final.
-It will be a third consecutive Classic final for the United States, which won the 2017 crown before losing the 2023 final to Japan.
+This will be the third consecutive Classic final for the United States, which won the 2017 crown before losing the 2023 final to Japan.

 Dominican pitchers struck out US batters 15 times, but the Dominican Republic stranded seven base runners, thwarted time and again in bids to plate the tying run.
 Both squads of Major League Baseball stars, with a combined 12 Most Valuable Player trophies and more than 50 all-star selections, delivered an epic showdown in an electric atmosphere.

-Fernando Tatis and Ketel Marte hit back-to-back singles in the fifth to send Skenes to the showers, but reliever Tyler Rogers got Juan Soto to hit into an inning-ending double play.
-The Dominicans threatened again in the seventh on a one-out double to right field by Wells, who reached third on a Geraldo Perdomo single.
-But US relief pitcher David Bednar struck out Tatis and Marte to again frustrate the Caribbeans.
+The Dominicans thwarted again as Fernando Tatis and Ketel Marte hit back-to-back singles in the fifth, sending Skenes to the showers, but reliever Tyler Rogers got Juan Soto to hit into an inning-ending double play.
+The Dominicans threatened again in the seventh, with a one-out double to right field by Wells, who reached third on a Geraldo Perdomo single.
+However, US relief pitcher David Bednar struck out Tatis and Marte, frustrating the Caribbeans yet again.

 © 2024 AFP